AprilShade/MKWorld_TimeTrials/Courses/Crown_City/strategies.md

 Pluto (Scissor):

-1. Charge jump at the edge of the second scissor lift, sliding past it and bouncing off the pole behind it
+1. CJ at the edge of the second scissor lift, sliding past it and bouncing off the pole behind it
 2. Land on the rail and immediately jump left
 3. Ride the wall until the end and jump off, landing on the next roof